goldenraphti/humankind-timeline/README.md

 ## Roadmap

-- [ ] hide custom-distance option if no-js, so can fully work with no-js
-- [ ] improve style options forms
 - [ ] improve display hours
 - [ ] improve perf try conditional import of "hasNotSupported" script, so browsers supporting `:has(input)` do not even have to have this script
 - [ ] make i18n (dates)